On the maximal function associated to the spherical means on the Heisenberg group: estimates for the spherical means

 The observation that the spherical mean value operator $ S_r f := f\ast \sigma_r $ on $ \R^n $ is a Fourier multiplier plays an important role in every work dealing with the spherical maximal function.
 In fact, we know that

 where $ J_{n/2-1} $ is the Bessel function of order $ n/2-1.$ As Bessel functions $ J_\alpha $ are defined even for complex values of $ \alpha $, the above allows one to embed $ S_r f$ into an analytic family of operators and Stein's analytic interpolation theorem comes in handy in studying the spherical maximal function.
 Indeed, this was the technique employed by Strichartz \cite{S} in order to study $ L^p $ improving properties of $ S_r $.
 We will use the same strategy to get the $L^p$ improving property of $A_r$ on $\H^n$.
 Actually, for the spherical means on the Heisenberg group, there is available in the literature a representation analogous to \eqref{eq:ArEuc} if we replace the Euclidean Fourier transform by the group Fourier transform on $ \H^n$, see \eqref{eq:expression}.
-Nevertheless, the embedding into an analytic family of operators is not as direct as in the Euclidean case.

 The present section will be organised as follows.
 In Subsection \ref{subsec:preliminaries} we will introduce some preliminaries on the group Fourier transform on $\H^n$.
-In Subsection \ref{subsec:spectral} we will give the spectral description of the spherical mean value operators $A_r$, which will involve special Hermite and Laguerre expansions.
+In Subsection \ref{subsec:spectral} we will give the spectral description of the spherical averages $A_r$, which will involve special Hermite and Laguerre expansions.
 Sharp estimates for certain Laguerre functions will be shown in Subsection \ref{subsec:spectralest}.
-Then in Subsection \ref{subsec:gFt} we will obtain the $L^p$ improving property of $A_r$.
+Then in Subsection~\ref{subsec:gFt} we will obtain the $L^p$ improving property of $A_r$.